Where to get a business loan

 Traditional banks and credit unions offer term loans, lines of credit, equipment financing, auto loans for commercial vehicles and commercial real estate loans.
 SBA loans, backed by the U.S. Small Business Administration, are also available through many banks and credit.

 Business loans from traditional banks are ideal if you have good or excellent credit and your company has been established for at least two years.
 Your business should also be operating profitably.
-Otherwise, getting approved for a loan can be challenging unless you have a preexisting banking relationship.
+Otherwise, getting approved for a loan can be more challenging.

 - Several loan offerings with generous limits